 - Promote sound science, information and knowledge sharing and management.
 UNEP will facilitate access and sharing of up-to-date, credible, and relevant chemicals and pollution information data and statistics.
 This will further enable well-informed actions to address pollution and promote systemic shifts at all levels of governance and in all relevant areas of society, including consumers.
-UNEP will support countries to undertake analysis and apply tools to identify the most polluting economic sectors and products.
-UNEP will work with partners to support countries to adopt pollution release and transfer registers and link them to the UNEP World Environment Situation Room. - Accelerate policy shifts towards the sound management of chemicals and waste.
+UNEP will support countries to undertake analysis and apply tools to identify the most pollution release and transfer registers and link them to the UNEP World Environment Situation Room. - Accelerate policy shifts towards the sound management of chemicals and waste.
 UNEP will support design of science-based, integrated and coherent regulatory frameworks and policies.
 This will assist in strengthening implementation and effectiveness taking advantage of environmental data insights as enabled by digital technologies and thereby significantly reduce harmful effects caused by chemicals of major public health concern.
 UNEP will support and promote sound chemicals and waste management beyond the current 2020